Who pays closing costs?

 Here are the most common and expensive closing costs home buyers have to pay:

-- Upfront mortgage insurance or funding fee – Some types of home loans require an upfront fee to insure or ’guarantee’ the mortgage.
-Government–backed loans, including FHA, VA, and USDA mortgages, all have such a fee, though you can typically roll this into your loan amount instead of paying at closing
+- Upfront mortgage insurance or funding fee: Some types of home loans require an upfront fee to insure or guarantee the mortgage.
+Government-backed loans, including FHA loans, VA loans, and USDA mortgages, all have such a fee, though you can typically roll this into your loan amount instead of paying at closing

-- Escrow – You’ll have to pay some of your future property taxes and homeowners insurance premiums upfront.
-That prepaid money will be placed in an escrow account and disbursed as necessary
+- Escrow: You’ll have to pay some of your future property taxes and homeowners insurance premiums upfront.
+That prepaid money will be placed in an escrow account and disbursed by your as necessary

 Your down payment will also be due at closing, although it’s not typically thought of as a closing cost.
 Yet, it may show on the disclosures as part of the cash needed to close.

-Any earnest money you paid when you made an offer on the house will be credited toward your down payment at closing.
+Any earnest money put into escrow when you made an offer on the house will be credited toward your down payment at closing by your escrow company.

 Also note that closing costs depend on the mortgage lender.